 As sponges need to be changed regularly, you’ll need at least 2-3.
 The money you spend on sponges could be redirected to toys and peripherals.

 How To Use A Sponge in A Hermit Crab Tank

-If you remain undeterred, the best way to use a sponge in a hermit crab tank is by placing it in a water dish.
+If you remain undeterred, the best place to put a sponge in a hermit crab tank is in a water dish.
 Hermit crabs need fresh water and salt water, not tap water.

 As per the Bulletin of Environmental Contamination and Toxicology, chlorine and heavy metals in tap water will kill hermit crabs.
 Getting a water filter or bottled water is recommended.